 |Nov 16||Active Learning||-||[pdf]||[pdf]|

 - Our Piazza course page is now active.
 See details below.

 - Video recordings of the lectures are available here.

 - First class on Sep 21.
 First tutorial on Sep 28.

 - We ask students with last names that start with letters A–M to attend the first tutorial session, while the second one is for N–Z. In case of a conflict with your schedule you may attend the other tutorial.

 - The course material is protected with a username / password.
-To obtain them, please click here and login using your nethz account or login using the ETH VPN client and click here.
+To obtain them, please connect to ETHZ network with the VPN client and click here.